-- 1.1 This policy is written in line with the requirements of: - Children and Families Act 2014 section 100 - Supporting pupils at school with medical conditions: Statutory guidance for governing bodies of maintained schools and proprietors of academies in England, Department for Education (DfE), December 2015 - 0-25 SEND Code of Practice, DfE January 2015 - Mental Health and behaviour in schools: departmental advice for school staff, DfE March 2015 - Equalities Act 2010 - Schools Admissions Code, DfE December 2014 - 1.2 This policy should be read in conjunction with the following school policies SEN Report, Child Protection & Safeguarding Policy, Off-site Activities & Educational visits policy, Complaints Procedure.
+- 1.1 This policy is written in line with the requirements of: - Children and Families Act 2014 section 100 - Supporting pupils at school with medical conditions: Statutory guidance for governing bodies of maintained schools and proprietors of academies in England, Department for Education (DfE), December 2015 - 0-25 SEND Code of Practice, DfE January 2015 - Mental Health and behaviour in schools: departmental advice for school staff, DfE March 2015 - Equalities Act 2010 - Schools Admissions Code, DfE December 2014 - 1.2 This policy should be read in conjunction with the following school policies: Health and Safety Policy, SEN Offer, Safeguarding Policy, Off-site visits policy, Complaints Procedure. - 1.3 This policy was developed with Staff, Parents, Governors and PFF and will be reviewed annually.